Put Caregiving Arrangements in Writing, Lawyers Advise

-Mr. Jensen appealed the state's decision to court, and the trial court decided in his favor, ruling that the state Medicaid regulation requiring that a caregiver contract be in writing applied only to relative caregivers.
+Mr. Jensen appealed the state's decision to court, and the trial court decided in his favor, ruling that the state Medicaid regulation requiring that a caregiver contract is in writing applied only to relative caregivers.
 The state appealed this ruling.

 The Michigan Court of Appeals reversed the trial court's decision, stating that it was bound by the regulations, which require that caregiver contracts be in writing, even for a non-relative.
 According to the court, because there was no written contract, the payments to the caregiver were unlawful.
-To read the coourt's decision, click here.